Skip to main content

 • Can be recycled again and again without loss of quality

-• Can be manufactured with recycled resources
+• Can be manufactured using recycled resources